 Storing Christmas Salads

 Salads are best served chilled.
 Consider chilling your salad plates and forks in the refrigerator before serving the salad course.

 To keep salad greens from getting soggy, combine all ingredients except dressing and toss just before serving.

-Salads do not necessarily have to have “greens” to be considered a salad.
-Consider these options for a change of pace: Apple, Pecan and Gorgonzola Side Salad or Fiesta Salad with Creamy Orange Dressing.
+Also, keep in mind that salads do not necessarily have to have “greens” to be considered a salad.
+Consider this fruit salad recipe for a change of pace.